A Trusted Friend in a Complicated World

 Most of the meal subscription options on this list generally work the same way.
 First, you sign up for a subscription, indicating the serving size and the number of meals you want to receive per week.
 If it’s just you and your partner at home, you’ll sign up for two servings.
 Larger families may want more servings—say, four in each box.

 Each week, you have the option to select which recipes you want from those that are available.
-This usually has to happen by a certain date; otherwise, the service will select recipes for you.
-You can also skip a week or more when needed, but you need to indicate this by a given deadline to make sure the shipment doesn’t go out.
+This usually has to happen by a certain date—otherwise, the service will select recipes for you.
+You can also skip a week or more when needed, but you need to indicate that by a given deadline to make sure the shipment doesn’t go out.

 Will I save money using a meal subscription service?

 That depends.
-According to the USDA’s most recently published food plan, which looked at the cost of food at home, a family of four at a moderate spending level can expect to shell out around $320 per week on food, or about $15 per meal, depending on the ages of the children.
+According to the United States Department of Agriculture’s (USDA) most recently published food plan, which looks at the cost of food at home, a family of four at a moderate spending level can expect to shell out around $320 per week on food, or about $15 per meal, depending on the ages of the children.
 Dinnerly, our budget pick, would be around $94 for four full dinners for that family, or $23 per meal.
-Sunbasket, one of the pricier options, is around $184, or $46 per meal, for the same number of meals.

 Of course, those are just suppers, and you’ll still need to buy food for breakfast, lunch and snacks for your family.
-If you can budget those accordingly, assuming that ingredients for those other meals may be cheaper than ingredients for dinner, you may be able to save some money using a meal subscription service.
+Plus, most meal subscriptions don’t cover your basic groceries, like bread, eggs or everyday products, which means it can be pretty pricey on your wallet week after week.
+But, if you can budget those accordingly, assuming that ingredients for those other meals may be cheaper than ingredients for dinner, you may be able to save some money using a meal subscription service.
 But that’s a big if.
 Chances are, you’ll need to trade cost for convenience when signing up for one of the best meal subscription boxes.

 Source: